r-trigo/jekyll-blog/_posts/2020-03-09-how-we-achieved-mongodb-replication.md

 ## Strategy uncovered problems
 - On a 3 node cluster, when 2 nodes are offline, the last one enters state "RECOVERING".
 To keep the service running, enter this instance and remove the remaining nodes from the replica set.
 There is an an interactive script for this called Mongo Lonely Replica.
+- Data corruption gets synced

 ## Conclusion
 TODO: Hardware chart screenshots?
-The whole process was done with intervals between major steps, since we wanted to trust the new strategy was working for us.
-We are very glad to have all the problems in the **after** section solved.
+The whole process was done with intervals between major steps, since we wanted to check if the new strategy was working for us.
+We are very glad to have all the problems in the **before** section solved.
 There were a lot of reasons to do all of this and we are now prepared to scale easily and sleep well knowing that MongoDB has (at least) database fault-tolerance and recovers by itself instantaneously.